brendankellyODG/opendatagroup.github.io/Product Manuals/CSV Support/index.md

 # CSV support

-FastScore supports CSV data format as described in [RFC 4180](https://tools.ietf.org/html/rfc4180) with some extensions, such as a custom quote character.
+ModelOp Center supports CSV data format as described in [RFC 4180](https://tools.ietf.org/html/rfc4180) with some extensions, such as a custom quote character.

 You can set the CSV encoding in the stream descriptor as follows: